 Did you know?

 The other morning I had the kitchen window cracked and could hear plenty of birdsong and watched as birds excitedly flew about the yard.
-Suddenly, all went quiet; a sharp cut-off in song and activity.
-I then could hear a chickadee giving its high-pitched “see” alarm notes.
+Suddenly, all went quiet; there was a sharp drop in song and activity.
+I then could hear a chickadee singing its high-pitched “see” alarm notes.
 Continue reading Non-locatable Alarm Calls

 Today, 23 February 2016, I solo-birded Amherst Island.
 I approached the day with the ferocity and style similar to a day working a quadrant during a Christmas Bird Count.
 For the first time on Amherst, I carefully checked every feeder and also ‘pished’ frequently in suitable sparrow habitat.
 Continue reading Birding Amherst Island

 On the separation of adult Golden Eagle vs. immature Bald Eagle:

 Figure 1: Adult Golden Eagle at left; first year Bald Eagle at right.
 Examining the build of the birds from head to tail, then wingtip-to-wingtip, we can see that the Golden has a proportionately small head and bill Continue reading “Brown” Eagle ID note